kobejackson98/Reading-Notes/Class 02/README.md

 #### Abbreviations: A Lot of Commands in Linux are named as an abbreviation of a word or words describing them, by doing this it makes them easier to remember.

-** PWD** - Print Working Directory (This command tells you what your current or present working directory is)
+**PWD** - Print Working Directory (This command tells you what your current or present working directory is)
-  - ** PWD ** is important, because a lot of commands on the terminal  will rely on me being in the right location, I need to make use of this command to remind myself of where I presently are working.
+  - **PWD** is important, because a lot of commands on the terminal  will rely on me being in the right location, I need to make use of this command to remind myself of where I presently are working.

-** ls ** - List ( This command tells you what is in your current directory.
+**ls** - List ( This command tells you what is in your current directory.
 But ** ls ** can be used more powerfully

+#### Paths

+ A **path** is a means to get a particular file or directory on your system.

+ What are are two different types of **paths**?
+ 1. **Absolute Paths** -  Specify a location ( directory or file) in relation to the root directory. *Tip* You can identify them easily as they always begin with a forward slash (/)

+ 2. **Relative Paths** -  Specify a location ( directory or file) in relation to where we currently are in the system. *Tip* They will not begin with a slash.